 An H3 hexagon grid can be generated with hexagons on a defined size scale of 0 (largest) to 15 (smallest).
 All sizes are supported in Business Analyst.
 You should choose a size that is appropriate to your analysis.
 For example, a level 1 hexagon layer will be far too large for neighborhood-level investigations, but may be appropriate for state- or country-level analysis.

-Note that size and edge length of hexagons may very depending on resolution.
+Note that size and edge length of hexagons may vary depending on resolution.

 The figures above depict average edge lengths.